As the memories of summer events and vacations begin to fade, now is a great time to prepare for the colder weather that’s right around the corner.

 9. CHECK THE SUMP PUMP

-I have a phobia about flooded basements.
-Water in a basement can lead to several issues, none of them good.
+I have a phobia of flooded basements.
+Water in a basement can lead to several problems.
 So, if your basement has a sump pump, it’s easy to test it to make sure it’s working.
-Simply pour enough water into the pit to raise the float high enough that the pump cycles on and off.
+Simply pour enough water into the pit to raise the float high enough so the pump cycles on and off.

 - If it sounds weird or doesn’t appear to be working, call a plumber for service.
 You definitely want to find out that it’s not operating sooner rather than later!